Well, even distinguished and experienced and all that make mistakes.

 And I, of course, am in total agreement with that.

-And uh they are just not well made.
+And they are just not well-made.

-I mean, we you know, we're in the restoration business, but we we use some hardware that of course has to be specially fabricated, and you know, maybe it's gonna be made in the United States.
+In the sense of hardware, I mean, we're in the restoration business, but we use some hardware that, of course, has to be specially fabricated.

-Uh now they generally don't have a problem.
+Now, they generally don't have a problem.

-If you're unhappy with it and you want to take it back, you can take it back, and they don't typically give you any kind of grief over it.
+If you're unhappy with it and you want to take it back, you can take it back and they don't typically give you any kind of grief over it.

 But by the same token, they're not really giving you a choice of two items, one made in the United States and one made in China, let's say.